nothke/UnityDOTSGotchas/README.md

 manager.SetComponentData(entity, new Translation() { Value = myPosition });
 ```

+You should now have a visible object in game!

 ## Destroying Entites from within a job

-Since entities can be only created on the main thread, their destruction must be deferred until the job completes.
+Since entities can only be created on the main thread, their destruction must be deferred until the job completes.
 You can issue a command to destroy an entity using EntityCommandBuffer.
 The EntityCommandBuffer can be obtained from one of the EntityCommandBufferSystems (start typing EntityCommandBufferSystems, and you will get a bunch).
 You can obtain the system from World in OnCreateManager.

 ```
 EndSimulationEntityCommandBufferSystem commandBufferSystem;